tfsaggregator/aggregator-docs/content/admin/install/index.md

 ---
-title: "Installing the Plugin"
+title: "Installing the Server Plugin"
 weight: 310
 prev: /admin/
 next: /admin/console-app
 toc: true
 ---

-> This information does **not** apply to the WebHooks version.
+> This information does **not** apply to the Web Service version.

 ## Pre-requisites
 ### TFS ###